 Naturally, I had to use the one that had been inspired by Lucy, the Magnificent.

 Once my tape was recorded, I ran through the pieces one last time, then packed the topmost layers of my costume into a bag.
-The backstage changing area was guaranteed to be jammed with nervous students, so I wanted to contribute the least amount of clutter possible.
+The backstage changing area was guaranteed to be jammed with nervous students, so I determined to contribute the least amount of clutter possible.
 I also wanted to make sure I could get my outfit on quickly, leaving more time to help my students and make sure Melinda had everything she needed as MC of the event.